nimblenitin/actions-on-google-dialogflow-Witty-pickup-line/README.md

 1. Select *Custom intent*, click *BUILD*.
 This will open a Dialogflow console.
 Click *CREATE*.
 1. Click on the gear icon to see the project settings.
 1. Select "Export and Import".
 1. Select "Restore from zip".
-Follow the directions to restore from the Witty_pickupline.zip in this repo.
+Follow the directions to restore from the Witty_Pickupline.zip in this repo.
 1. On the left navigation menu click on *Intents*.
 1. Click on the make_name intent.
 1. Scroll down to *Responses*, click on *Set this intent as end of conversation*.